apache/tvm/docs/dev/relay_pass_infra.rst

 passes are structured as a Relay-to-Relay transformation on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.

-However, as Relay evolves quickly, the need of a more systematic and effecient way to manage these pass becomes imperative.
-This doc describes the design of such an infra that takes the advantage of the way production compilers used to manage the optimization passes and the style modern deep learning frameworks adopted to build up layers.
+However, as Relay evolves quickly, the need of a more systematic and efficient way to manage these passes becomes imperative.
+This doc describes the design of such an infra that takes the advantage of the way production compilers are used to manage the optimization passes and the style modern deep learning frameworks adopted to build up layers.